Norman Brookes

 Sir Norman Everard Brookes (14 November 1877 – 28 September 1968) was an Australian tennis player.
-During his career he won three Grand Slam singles titles; Wimbledon in 1907 and 1914 (the first non-British individual to do so) and the Australasian Championships in 1911.
-Brookes was part of the Australasian Davis Cup team that won the title on five occasions.
+During his career he won three Grand Slam singles titles; Wimbledon in 1907 and 1914 (the first non-British born individual to do so) and the Australasian Championships in 1911.
+Brookes was part of the Australasian Davis Cup team that won the title on six occasions.
 The Australian Open men's singles trophy, the Norman Brookes Challenge Cup, is named in his honour.
 After his active playing career Brookes became president of the Lawn Tennis Association of Australia.

 Early life

-Brookes was born in the St Kilda suburb of Melbourne as the youngest son to Catherine Margaret (née Robinson) and William Brookes.
+Brookes was born in the Melbourne suburb of St Kilda as the youngest son to Catherine Margaret (née Robinson) and William Brookes.
 His father, an English immigrant who emigrated to Australia in 1852 had become rich from gold mining in the Bendigo area.
 His older brothers, Herbert and Harold, were prominent businessmen.
 Brookes received a private education at Melbourne Grammar School where he matriculated in 1895.
 As a schoolboy he excelled in cricket, Australian football and tennis.
 On leaving school, he went to work as a clerk at Australian Paper Mills, where his father was managing director, and was on the board himself within eight years.

 As a youth Brookes played regularly on the court of the family mansion in Queens Road, Melbourne and nearby, at the Lorne St courts, he studied the strokes and tactics of leading players and was coached by Wilberforce Eaves.
 In 1896 he became a regular player at the Royal South Yarra Tennis Club.

 During World War I he served as commissioner of the Australian Red Cross in Egypt.